 Wireframes and prototypes are two important types of UX artifact that are often mistaken for one another.
 While each has a specific purpose and application, there is some overlap which can cause confusion – even to practicing UX professionals.
 Let’s break it down so we can all finally get on the same page.

 Think of wireframes as just a step beyond hasty sketches on the backs of bar napkins.
 This is how all plans are hatched and great ideas begin to take shape.
-It’s also how crappy ideas get crumpled and tossed in the trash.
+It’s also how less than stellar ideas get crumpled and tossed in the trash.
 This is essential to early ideation, and it doesn’t cost much.
-Wireframes are static, low-fidelity drawings of a product.
-Their purpose is to depict structure, hierarchy, and general functionality.
+Wireframes are static, low-fidelity drawings of a product or website.

-- Prototypes enable you to conduct user testing* prior to building your final product.
+- Prototypes enable you to conduct more thorough user testing* prior to building your final product.

 - Prototypes can help flesh out complex use cases or novel user interactions that are easier to show than to explain.